robbiejaeger/memento-mori/README.md

 * [ ] Be able to unsubscribe from push notifications
 * [ ] Add app manifest to enable PWA home screen icon
+* [ ] Have a strategy for multiple devices under the same user account (how do you detect when someone is signed in if you have a subscription for that device?
+If they don't, how do you ask in a not annoying way?...)